gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 This library will handle GPS sensor reading.
 It will wrap the [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus) library.
 It will make sure the reading of the sensor is done on core 0.

+### WiFi Information

+This library will control how the ESP32 will connect to the internet.
+See [Device Firmware Process](./DeviceFirmwareProcess.md) to view how the WPS mode is engaged.

 ### NTP Information

 This library will handle the date/time from the internet.
 Basically the ESP32 does not have an onboard clock/battery for the time/date.
 It does record the processor tick count since powering on.
 It will wrap the [NTP Client](https://github.com/arduino-libraries/NTPClient?utm_source=platformio&utm_medium=piohome) library.
 It adds in the extra functions for formatting date/time that the standard library does not support.